 - Venice Biennale, Frei Otto's Multihalle at 'Freespace”

 One of the major debates in contemporary architecture is whether or not to preserve buildings from the second half of last century.
 Too recent to be part of the protected architectural heritage but still visually outstanding and important in the history of modern architecture.
-One example of this is the Multihalle in Karlsruhe, built by Frei Otto, a great pioneer of both lightweight and so-called sustainable architecture, who died a few days before he was announced as the winner of the 2015 Pritzker Prize, and Carlfried Mutschler as a temporary, multipurpose hall for the 1975 Bundesgartenschau (Federal Garden Exhibition).
+One example of this is the Multihalle in Mannheim, built by Frei Otto, a great pioneer of both lightweight and so-called sustainable architecture, who died a few days before he was announced as the winner of the 2015 Pritzker Prize, and Carlfried Mutschler as a temporary, multipurpose hall for the 1975 Bundesgartenschau (Federal Garden Exhibition).

 The multifunctional building with its organic shape is at the centre of “Sleeping Beauty”, a follow-on to the successful exhibition “Frei Otto.
 Thinking in Models” hosted last year at the ZKM in Karlsruhe.
 The building is considered to be the largest timber lattice shell structure in the world and looking at the past, the exhibition presents original archived material as the narrative for its experimental history.
 It also looks to the future, with its integration into the urban topography and its greenery, since Multihalle embodies an "open space" for an "open society", in keeping with the theme of the 16th International Architecture exhibition - “Freespace”.